ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 - address: ip address of the PLC
 - protocol: which protocol to use
     - "TCP": use TCP communication
     - "TCPNOHEAD": use TCP comms, but without FINS-TCP header.
-This is required (and should only be used for) the devsim IOC tests
+This is required (and should only be used for) the devsim IOC tests.
+This mode was added because the emulator framework does not support UDP, only TCP or serial.
+Normally, using FINS over TCP requires an extra header, but we did not want to complicate the emulator and deal with a header and FINS/TCP commands that EPICS code does not change at all.
+Therefore, this mode was added as a "hack" to make testing the Helium Recovery PLC easier.
     - anything else: use UDP protocol
 - simulate: whether to simulate calls
     - 0: Do not simulate (real device or devsim)